2020 Maurice “Rocket” Richard Trophy Odds Tracker

 Ovie is soon to be 35 years old, though, and he’ll be fighting off about a dozen players with a legitimate chance to hit the 40-goal mark.

-The graphs below set out the odds to win the Rocket Richard Trophy at leading online sportsbooks, from the preseason onward.
+The graphs below set out the odds to win the Rocket Richard Trophy at leading sportsbooks, from the preseason onward.

 Odds to Win 2020 Rocket Richard Trophy: Top Contenders